 7 Habits of Highly Effective People for Ah Bengs (Courtesy of Wayangtimes.com)

-Well, here’s what Covey’s website has to say about proactiveness and its antithesis, which is being reactive:
+Well, here’s what Covey’s website has to say about proactiveness and its antithesis, which is being reactive.

 They find external sources to blame for their behavior.
 If the weather is good, they feel good.
-If it isn’t, it affects their attitude and performance, and they blame the weather.”
+If it isn’t, it affects their attitude and performance, and they blame the weather.

-While proactive people focus their energies and attention on the things which they can change for the better – what Covey calls their Circle of Influence – reactive people channel their worries on things which they have absolutely no control over (Circle of Concern).
+While proactive people focus their energies and attention on the things which they can change for the better – what Covey called their Circle of Influence – reactive people channel their worries on things which they have absolutely no control over (Circle of Concern).